 After a quick bite to eat, I climbed back up to the Col. Great hairpins for the last couple of kms.

-Then for the first time, after descending to Reposoir, I returned to the car via the easy side of Col de Romme.
-Then descending the super steep side.
+Then for the first time, after descending to Reposoir, I returned to the start via the easy side of Col de Romme descending the super steep side.